Pechli-Lab/POSIM-website/content/team/_index.md

 Stationed within the SickKids Research Institute and working with a team of world-renowned pediatric oncologists and clinical scientists, content experts and policy makers, we strive to make POSIM possible.

+This project has been financially supported by an Ontario Early Researcher Award ER18-14-011.